 Contentment isn’t about being complacent in our situation.
 Contentment is about not needing “one more thing” (one more dollar, one more job, one more tech gadget, one more vacation, one more house, one more car….newer, better, shinier, upgraded anything) to make us happy.

-Complacency, on the other hand, says “I guess I’m stuck like this forever and ever, so I’m going to give up and stay here”.
+Complacency says, “I guess I’m stuck like this forever, so I’m going to give up and stay here.”

-Maybe it doesn’t say it just like that, but on some level complacency basically, gives up and resigns itself to life as it is right now, and stops pushing forward for positive change, improving life, growing spiritually, eating healthier, losing weight.
-As I said, if you stop moving forward in complacency, eventually you start moving backward.
+Maybe it doesn’t say it just like that, but on some level complacency gives up and resigns itself to life as it is and stops pushing forward for positive change, improving life, growing spiritually, eating healthier, losing weight.
+If you stop moving forward in complacency, eventually you move backward.
 More weight gets packed on without noticing it.
 You spiritually dry up but don’t know why.
 Financially you fall further and further behind.
 If you’re not moving in the right direction, you’re moving in the wrong direction.

 Financially, we can say, “Well, here we are.
 We’re losing our house.
 Income drops every year.
 Expenses rise every year.
 I give up trying!”
 That’s not contentment.
 That’s complacency.

-On the other hand, we can be content simply by knowing that we’ll be happy and joyful even if the situation never changes while taking steps in a direction that bring about a likely positive outcome.
+We can be content by knowing that we’ll be happy even if the situation never changes while taking steps in a direction that brings about a likely positive outcome.

 How Does This Motivated Contentment Work?

 Let’s use the example of weight loss.
 I’d love to one day be a size 12, but that’s not what I live for (anymore!).
-I’ll be happy if I never lose another pound, but for the sake of my health, I’m going to eat as healthy as I can and move my body as much as I am able to so that I can be healthy for as long as possible.
+I’ll be happy if I never lose another pound, but for the sake of my health, I’m going to eat as healthy as I can and move my body as much as I can so I can be healthy for as long as possible.
 I’m motivated to get healthier.
-I’m not going to go to the extreme of living at the gym and starving myself (been there, done that) or taking dangerous weight loss products, but I’m not going to go to the other extreme of saying, “OH well, I give up!” either.
+I will not go to the extreme of living at the gym and starving myself (been there, done that) or taking dangerous weight loss products, but I will not go to the other extreme of saying, “OH well, I give up!” either.
 I’m going to stay on the course with the most likely positive outcome, no matter what the short-term results are.

-Financially, it works pretty much the same way.
+Financially, it works the same way.
 You can be content with what you have while still taking steps in the right direction.
-You can be content while allowing your situation to motivate you to take steps to create a long term change in your situation.
+You can be content while allowing your situation to motivate you to create a long-term change in your situation.
 Obviously, I sell ebooks and books, mostly on Amazon.com, or via this website.
 Contrary to what I always assumed, just having a published book doesn’t make you rich.
 Bummer, right?
 Another childhood illusion dashed… 😉